wiseman/foursquare-python/README.rst

 first and are in the order listed by the API documentation.

-All methods return the Python equivalent of the JSON response returned by the corresponding API method, if there is one.
+All methods return the Python equivalent of the JSON response returned by the corresponding API method, if there is a response.

 Examples
 --------